 The Ashkenazi Genome Consortium (TAGC)

 The TAGC consortium was founded in 2011 by 11 labs from the NY area and Israel, with the goal of generating a comprehensive catalog of genetic variation in the Ashkenazi Jewish population.
 To achieve this goal, we have generated high-coverage, whole genome sequences for 128 healthy individuals of Ashkenazi Jewish descent.
 Sequencing was completed in 2013, and the analysis is described in our paper in Nature Communications (2014).
-The consortium has since expanded (to include ours and other labs), and we are now sequencing a few hundreds of additional genomes.
+The consortium has since expanded (to include ours and other labs), and we are now sequencing hundreds of additional genomes.

 See below for a semi-popular description.